 [High level recommendations to be provided by relevant DTs – details to be included in annex]

+Structure (legal input/CWG)

-Periodic review (DT N)Periodic IANA Function Review [DT N]
+Periodic IANA Function Review [DT N]

-The CWG recommends that the SOW review be done as part of a Periodic IANA Function review.
-The first Periodic Review of the IANA Function can be done 2 years after the transition.
-After that the Periodic Reviews can occur every 5 years.
+The CWG recommends that the Statement of Work (SOW) review be done as part of a Periodic IANA Function review.
+The first Periodic Review of the IANA Function is recommended to take place no more than 2 years after the transition is completed.
+After that the Periodic Reviews should occur no less often than every 5 years.
 The Periodic review would not only take into account performance against the SOW, but would be responsible for taking multiple input sources into account including community comments, CSC evaluations, reports submitted by IANA, and recommendations for technical or process improvements.
-The review would be defined in a Fundamental Bylaw and would operate in a manner analogous to an AOC review.
-Its members would be selected by the Supporting Organizations and Advisory Committees and would include several liaisons.
-While the Periodic Review Team is intended to be a smaller group, it will be open to participants in much the same way as the name community transition cross community working group.
+The review is expected to be defined in a “Fundamental Bylaw” as part of the work of the CCWG-Accountability and would operate in a manner analogous to an Affirmation of Commitments (AOC) review.
+The members of the IANA Periodic Review Team would be selected by the Supporting Organizations and Advisory Committees and would include several liaisons.
+While the IANA Periodic Review Team is intended to be a smaller group, it will be open to participants in much the same way as the IANA Stewardship Cross-Community Working Group.

-Additionally a number of reports, similar to the reports required by NTIA, will be produced by IANA and be reviewed.
-For the most part these will reviewed by the CSC, though some will be open to comment by the ICANN community and other interested parties.
-The comments would directed to IANA.
-The long term outcomes from these report, reviews and comments will be included as input to the Periodic IANA function review.
+Additionally a number of reports, similar to the reports currently required by NTIA, are expected to be produced by IANA.
+For the most part these reports will be reviewed by the CSC, though some of these reports would be published for public comment to allow the ICANN community and other interested parties to provide input.
+These comments would be directed to IANA in order to be considered.
+The outcomes of these reports, reviews and comments during the relevant time period will be included as input to the Periodic IANA function review.

+While the Periodic Review will normally be scheduled based on a regular 5 year rotation with other ICANN reviews, it may also be initiated by a defined community process

 For further details, please see Annex D.

 Framework for Transition to Successor IANA Operator (Continuity of Operations) [DT L]

-The CWG recommends the continuation, with modifications, of a transition framework for the IANA functions should it be necessary for the IANA functions to be transitioned from the incumbent IANA operator to a successor IANA operator.
+The CWG recommends the continuation, with modifications, of a transition framework for the IANA functions should it be necessary for the IANA functions to be transitioned from the incumbent IANA Functions operator to a successor IANA Functions operator.
 This framework is based upon the current NTIA-ICANN contract clause C.7.3 “Plan for Transition to Successor Contractor”.
 The transition framework should be part of the operations and management of the IANA functions going forward and be considered part of the operator’s business contingency and continuity of operations planning.
 This is a framework only and it is expected – as per the following recommendations – that a full plan will be developed post-IANA stewardship transition.
 The principles and recommendations for the future evolution of the Framework for Transition to Successor IANA Operator include:

 The integrity, stability and availability of the IANA functions must be the core concern during any transition of the IANA functions;

-The transition framework should be further developed into a detailed, fully functional, transition plan within 18 months of the date of implementation of the overall IANA stewardship transition;
+The transition framework must be further developed into a detailed, fully functional, transition plan within 18 months of the date of implementation of the overall IANA stewardship transition;

 The budget for IANA operations should be augmented with specific funding for the detailed transition plan development referred to in 2;